I-had-a-bad-idea/I-had-a-bad-idea/README.md

 ---

 ## Currently working on
-- IPL (An interpreted programming language in Rust)
+- IPL (An interpreted programming language written in Rust)
-- ILI (IPL library installer)

 ## Some (possibly) interesting statistics